 The fundamentals of Hostile will be familiar to Referees and players of Traveller.
 The core mechanic consists of two-sided dice rolled against a target of eight or more, to which are added stat-derived modifiers; characters tend to be older, having gone through several four-year terms of service in a career and may suffer the effects of aging; in combat, damage is taken directly by a character’s three physical attributes—Strength, Dexterity, and Endurance; and starship travel is measured in the number of parsecs travelled.
 In flavour and feel though, Hostile Rules is very different to Traveller, being grim and gritty near future Science Fiction as opposed to the far future Imperial Science Fiction of Traveller.

 Hostile Rules begins by explaining its core mechanic.
-To the standard skill role, it explains the perception roll and the characteristic roll, all done in a couple of pages, or so.
+For the standard skill role, it explains the perception roll and the characteristic roll, all done in a couple of pages, or so.
 It also discusses the types of campaigns which it can be used to run.
 These are typically built around particular crew types, including colony work crews, corporate investigation teams, roughneck crews, commercial starship crews, marine corps squads, private military contractors, and more.
 Then it explains character creation, with options for designed rather than random creation.
 Although the setting of Hostile is humanocentric, it includes options for the genetically engineered Android and Prole, but neither are intended as options for Player Characters.
 Proles are needy and introverted with a four-year lifespan, whilst Androids are passive and non-aggressive, and the designers advise the Referee to be careful before allowing an Android with ‘broken programming’ in play.

 A character in Hostile is defined by six characteristics—Strength, Dexterity, Endurance, Intellect, Education, and Social Standing—each rolled on two six-sided dice and expressed as line of numbers and letters called UPP or Universal Personality Profile.
 A Player Character’s homeworld provides some base skills at level zero, with career options including Corporate Agent, Corporate Executive, Colonist, Commercial Spacer, Marine, Marshal, Military Spacer, Physician, Ranger, Roughneck, Scientist, Survey Scout, and Technician.
 The Android Career is included for NPCs.
 Then a player rolls for the character’s Career, term by term, with mustering benefits at the end.
 In addition, Hostile Rules adds tables for his appearance, height, weight, psych evaluation, reason for leaving Earth, suit badges, and more.
 This nicely adds flavour and detail.
 All of the details for each Career is neatly contained on the single page.

 Chandra Pham is from Singapore on Earth and signed on with Kuorox Interplanetary as a crewhand and for the last two decades has risen through the ranks, qualifying as a senior broker before being appointed captain of the Blue Hildegard.
 Two years ago, the Blue Hildegard was hijacked following a gun battle in which numerous members of the crew and hijackers were killed.
 Captain Pham managed to lead an escape attempt and overpower the hijacker, but was badly injured during the incident, losing her right eye.
 Although an ICO Court of Inquiry exonerated her, it pointed to lax Kuorox Interplanetary operating procedures which enabled the hijacking.
-Chandra Pham was let go by Chandra Pham, but received Star Envoy Club Membership as a reward and is currently looking for an independent berth or opportunities to trade.
+Chandra Pham was let go by Kuorox Interplanetary, but received Star Envoy Club Membership as a reward and is currently looking for an independent berth or opportunities to trade.

 Senior Captain Chandra Pham, Age 38